softprops/zig-bson/README.md

 ## 📼 installing

-Create a new exec project with `zig init-exe`.
-Copy the echo handler example above into `src/main.zig`
+Create a new exec project with `zig init`.
+Copy an example from the examples directory into your into `src/main.zig`

 Create a `build.zig.zon` file to declare a dependency